 Convert a Private to Public Limited Company

-A Public Limited Company is a company that has limited liability and its shares can be freely traded and sold to the public.
-For converting a private to a Public Limited Company under Companies Act 2013, you need to have at least 3 directors, 7 shareholders and a paid-up capital of ₹ 5 lakhs.
+A Public Limited Company is a company with limited liability whose shares are freely traded and sold to the general public.
+To convert a private company to a public limited company under the Companies Act 2013, you must have at least three directors, seven shareholders, and a paid-up capital of five lakh rupees.

 Checklist requirements for conversion of a public limited company

-- Preparation of MOA ( Memorandum of Association ) and AOA ( Articles of Association).
+- MOA (Memorandum of Association) and AOA (Article of Association) preparation ( Articles of Association).

-- PAN ( Permanent Account Number ) and TAN ( Tax Deduction and Collection Account Number) card.
+- Card with a PAN (Permanent Account Number) and a TAN (Tax Deduction and Collection Account Number).

 - Name search, application and name reservation.